 Leadership Overview

-Oregon Metro has 4 executives leading key functions including operations, strategy, and governance.
+Oregon Metro has 5 executives leading key functions including strategy, operations, and council leadership.

 Leadership Roles at Oregon Metro